 Whatever methods are used, it will be necessary to measure or calculate the intensity and distribution of the modified light or lighting system.

-Guidance on the impact of background lighting and meteorological conditions on light intensity required to achieve a particular range is provided in Table 18.
+Guidance on the impact of background lighting and meteorological conditions on the light intensity required to achieve a particular range is provided in Table 18.

 Night and Day with Background.